InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - CMP API v2.md

 #### Is there a sample iframe script call to the CMP API?

-Below is an exmample script that emulates the in-frame `__tcfapi()` call.
+Below is an example script that emulates the in-frame `__tcfapi()` call.
 It locates the ancestor frame running the CMP, performs the `postMessage` and listens for the return message and passes its values to the callback:

 ```javascript
 (function() {